Arndt Art Agency

 Arndt Art Agency (A3) is pleased to present Marina Cruz’s first solo exhibition which represents the artist’s European debut.

-Mend and Amends presents Filipino artist Marina Cruz’s new body of work in the form of six medium to large-scale oil on canvas paintings.
+Mend and Amends presents Filipina artist Marina Cruz’s new body of work in the form of six medium to large-scale oil on canvas paintings.
 The Philippines is renowned for its strong painting tradition established by classically trained artists such as Juan Novicio Luna in the 19th century, and later, Fernando Cueto Amorsolo in the 20th century.
-Belonging to new generation of contemporary Filipino artists, Cruz continues this trajectory purporting a striking realist technique through the articulation of precise brushstrokes and detailing.
-Having completed a Bachelor of Fine Arts at the University of the Philippines College of Fine Arts, Cruz has sustained her investigation into the formal qualities of painting since being awarded the prestigious Filipino art prize the Ateneo Art Award in 2008.
+Belonging to new generation of contemporary Philippine artists, Cruz continues this trajectory purporting a striking realist technique through the articulation of precise brushstrokes and detailing.
+Having completed a Bachelor of Fine Arts at the University of the Philippines College of Fine Arts, Cruz has sustained her investigation into the formal qualities of painting since being awarded the prestigious Philippine art prize the Ateneo Art Award in 2008.

 Cruz’s central topic of dress via painterly surfaces enlivens connections to Italian Renaissance painting, such as in the work of Duccio di Buoninsegna and Giotto di Bondone from the early 14th century who featured figures draped in material articulated via sinuous lines and shapes in brilliant colours.
 The artist cites the influence of Classical painters from the 17th century such as Dutch Master painter Rembrandt and Flemish Baroque painter Peter Paul Rubens as inspiration during formative years spent at art school.
 Here, textiles were inextricably paired with that of the human figure, tied to the the tradition of portraiture.
 The abstract forms of the garment suggested the body of the wearer beneath.